Skip to Content

 How Rodents Get Into Homes

-• Gaps around plumbing
+• Gaps around plumbing and utility lines

-• Openings in foundations
+• Cracks or openings in foundations

-• Unsealed vents
+• Unsealed vents and crawl space openings

-• Garage doors that do not close tightly
+• Garage doors that don’t seal tightly

-• Gaps under siding or deck structures
+• Gaps under siding, decks, or porches

 Rodent Prevention Tips for Idaho Homes